andreas-glaser/ha-dessmonitor/README.md

    - **Password**: Your DessMonitor account password
    - **Company Key**: Leave default unless specified by installer
    - **Update Interval**: Choose based on your DessMonitor subscription:
-     - **1 minute**: Only available with "Collection Acceleration Recharge" purchased from DessMonitor
+     - **1 minute**: Requires "Detailed Data Collection Acceleration" (￥144/collector) from DessMonitor
      - **5 minutes**: Standard update rate for all accounts (recommended default)
      - **10+ minutes**: Reduced frequency to minimize API usage

 ### Update Interval Configuration

-**Important**: The 1-minute update interval only works if you have purchased the "Collection Acceleration Recharge (Energy Flow Acceleration)" upgrade from the DessMonitor website.
-Without this subscription, setting the interval to 1 minute will not provide faster updates and may cause unnecessary API calls.
+**Important**: The 1-minute update interval only works if you have purchased the "Detailed Data Collection Acceleration" upgrade from the DessMonitor website.
+This is a one-time fee of ￥144.00 RMB per data collector.
+Without this upgrade, setting the interval to 1 minute will not provide faster updates and may cause unnecessary API calls.

-**To purchase Collection Acceleration**:
+**To purchase Detailed Data Collection Acceleration**:
 1. Log into your DessMonitor web account at www.dessmonitor.com
 2. Navigate to your account settings or subscription page
-3. Purchase the "Collection Acceleration Recharge" upgrade
+3. Purchase the "Detailed Data Collection Acceleration" upgrade (￥144 per collector)
 4. Once activated, you can set the integration to 1-minute updates

 **To modify update interval**: